 I was guided to explore my story, my thoughts, my behaviours, physical symptoms, and emotions.
 I examined my beliefs, my values, needs, and wants.
 Most importantly, I reflected upon the relationships I had encountered throughout my life; particularly those pivotal in the early days of my childhood.

 The shades became my companions, advisers, teachers.
-Lined with the impact of abuse, each had left their mark.
-In time, the shades of abuse educated me about life, about acceptance, and about how life apparently works.
+Lined with the impact of abuse, each had left its mark.
+In time, the shades of abuse educated me about life, about acceptance, about how life really works.
 The shadow, held together by untruths, had cast itself over me as a direct result of how I had interpreted the messages taught through events characterised by all that childhood abuse.
 I also acknowledged the impact of religious control and the culture of a family living in fear and the need to be ‘seen’ within society.

 As each event was reframed as to what really occurred, who was at fault, who was to blame, and the understanding the abusers would not be killed should I utter my knowledge – the illnesses collected over many years released their hold.
 Each illness shared its purpose for being with me, imparting their knowledge, and leaving.
 Understanding that the fears gained from the family way of life had weighed me down, I assessed the dominating beliefs and values and redirected each to give me peace, and most importantly, me.
 My needs and wants were addressed and added to my life.
 The relationships, scrutinised, demonstrated a wealth of connections to the advent of anorexia nervosa.

 Recovery walked through the door … I emerged to discover this beautiful person existing within me …